DanielSon105/docker-ruby-on-rails/README.md

 ## Installation

-- Change application name, Ruby and RoR versions in `./bootstrap.sh` if needed (if you will change application name, edit `Dockerfile`'s line 56 too).
+- Change application name, Ruby and RoR versions in `./bootstrap.sh` if needed (if you will change application name, edit `Dockerfile`'s lines 49, 60 and 56 too).
 - Bootstrap an application:

   ```sh